networktocode/ntc-netbox-plugin-onboarding/README.md

 ## Usage
 ### Preparation

-The work properly the plugin need to know the Site, Platform, Device Type, Device Role of each device as well as its IP primary IP address.
+To work properly the plugin needs to know the Site, Platform, Device Type, Device Role of each device as well as its primary IP address.
 It's recommended to create these objects in NetBox ahead of time and to provide them when you want to start the onboarding process.

 If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in NetBox as needed.